vgvassilev/clad/README.md

 ### Jacobian mode - `clad::jacobian`

 Clad can produce the jacobian of a function using its reverse mode.
-It returns the jacobian matrix as a flattened vector in row major format.
+It returns the jacobian matrix as a `clad::matrix` for every pointer/array parameter.

 `clad::jacobian(f, /*optional*/ ARGS)` takes 1 or 2 arguments:
 1. `f` is a pointer to a function or a method to be differentiated